 Finally, off grid appliances can help you live a more sustainable lifestyle by reducing reliance on grid power sources.

 Note: We use a wood-burning cookstove at our homestead down in northern Ontario, which is still ON-grid.
-(Spoiler - we may have a new HUGE project in the works…)
+(Spoiler - we are working on a new HUGE project starting in the spring of 2026.)

 What are the options for an off grid refrigerator?